 As a company, we believe that we are part of the group pushing quality education in both the United States and internationally.
 In March 2019, we partnered with HandsOn Mexico to implement our curriculum in Mexico City.
 Jeff Golner, traveled to Mexico and joined local American Express employee volunteers to aid 160 students in working through lessons from our STEM Basketball, STEM Football, STEM Soccer and STEM Volleyball curricula.

 “It was an outstanding event.
 The debate now is who was rewarded the most: the Club’s youth members or the volunteers from American Express,” said Golner.

 We are also going to be expanding our reach by working with Morocco and Japan in the near future; STEM Sports® is excited about the possibility of expanding outside of North America.
 Through our partnerships in both Morocco and Japan, we will be able to reach more children with a variety of different educational and economic backgrounds.
 Our goal is to give each of them the chance to further their science, technology, engineering and math skills and see the different STEM career paths that are or are going to be available in sports.

-With 2020 just around the corner, it is important that every educator take responsibility for doing their part in reaching the 2030 quality education goal.
+With 2020 halfway over, it is important that every educator take responsibility for doing their part in reaching the 2030 quality education goal.
 Every student deserves the opportunity to receive an education that will prepare them to excel in the future workforce.
 It is essential for not only them but also the future prosperity of the world.